Conducting the 19th Century Seal Fishery

 Once the captain found a herd of seals, he ordered the men off the ship to bring back the pelts.
 Usually the sealers walked across the ice to the herds.
 However, if the ice was very loose and wide sections of water lay between each pan, then the men rowed to the herds aboard small punts.
 Any time away from the main vessel was dangerous as sudden storms or fog patches could separate the men from their schooners.
 To safeguard against this, crewmembers still onboard the vessel banged frying pans, struck pieces of wood together, or made other loud noises to help guide lost sealers back to safety.
 Nonetheless, deaths were not uncommon and the men had to maintain a good sense of direction to survive.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 25.01.005), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 25.01.005), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.